Precision tests of bulk entanglement: $AdS_3$ vectors: Bogoliubov coefficients

 Substituting this relation in the left hand side of (\ref{eq: 2-pt bogo m=1 n=0}), we obtain

-This completes rewriting the two point function \eqref{eq: 2-pt bogo m=1 n=0} in terms of Rindler coordinates.
+This completes rewriting the two-point function \eqref{eq: 2-pt bogo m=1 n=0} in terms of Rindler coordinates.
 We substitute the expression of $A_-^\prime(\tau,\rho,x)$ using \eqref{rinamexp} and the commutation relation (\ref{rincomrel}) in \eqref{eq: 2-pt bogo m=1 n=0 final} to obtain { } The integral over $\omega$ and $k$ has been replaced with sums as defined in (\ref{notatsum}).
 Furthermore, all the oscillators involved are oscillators that act on the right Rindler vacuum.
-In order to simplify \eqref{eq: bbgv eq} we use the following non-zero correlation functions
+To simplify \eqref{eq: bbgv eq}, we use the following non-zero correlation functions

-Here it is understood, that the global $AdS_3$ vacuum has be written as the thermofield double using (\ref{eq: therofield double}).
-Now the relation (\ref{eq: bbgv eq}) becomes { } From the co-ordinate transformation (\ref{coordchange}), we can obtain the the following relations
+Here, it is understood that the global $AdS_3$ vacuum has been written as the thermo-field double using (\ref{eq: therofield double}).
+Now the relation (\ref{eq: bbgv eq}) becomes { } From the coordinate transformation (\ref{coordchange}), we can obtain the following relations

 and the radial wavefunction \eqref{aminusexpmain} satisfies the following relation